-Native soils are mapped as "Melbourne loam" per the USDA Soil Conservation Service of Lewis County.
-This soil reportedly formed in residuum from siltstone.
-Native soils in the test pits appear to conform to the mapped soil type.
+Native soil on the site is mapped as Lacamas silt loam per the USDA Soil Conservation Service of Lewis County.
+This soil reportedly formed in alluvium on flood plain terraces.
+Native soil observed in the test pits appeared to conform to the mapped soil type.